anovos/anovos-docs/docs/using-anovos/setting-up/on_azure_databricks.md

 Once the process is finished, the folder `dist` will contain the wheel file.
 It will have the file extension `*.whl` and might carry the latest version in its name.

-_**Note:** The version in the file name will be that of the latest version of Anovos,_ _even if you cloned the repository yourself and used the latest state of the code._
+💡 _The version in the file name will be that of the latest version of Anovos,_ _even if you cloned the repository yourself and used the latest state of the code._
    _This is due to the fact that the version is only updated right before new release is published._
    _To avoid confusion, it's a good practice to rename the wheel file to a custom name._

 ### Step 1.2: Prepare and copy the workflow configuration and data to DBFS